society-for-the-blind/SFTB-toolbelt/docx-struct-to-JSZip_SPA/README.md

 endfunction
 command!
 PrettyXML call DoPrettyXML()
 ```
-Vim will also open zip files (and docx as it is just a bunch of zipped XML files) and it will probably persist changes in the archive as well.
+Vim will also open zip files (and docx as it is just a bunch of zipped XML files) and it will persist changes on save in the archive as well.
 (This seems to be built in.)

 **RESOURCES**
 [Exploring the Office Open XML Formats File](https://msdn.microsoft.com/en-us/library/aa982683(v=office.12).aspx#Anchor_2)